locoframework/loco-rails/README.md

 | **is refreshing a page** | is seeing User A and User B as chat members |
 | is seeing User A and User B as chat members | is seeing User A and User B as chat members |

 So, you have to constantly refresh a page to get the current list of chat members.
 Or you need to provide a _"live"_ functionality through AJAX or WebSockets.
 This requires a lot of unnecessary work/code for every element of your app like this.
 It should be much easier.
 And by easier, I mean ~1 significant line of code on the back-end and front-end side.
-Look for the `emit` method on the back-end and `subscribe` function on the front-end.
+Look for the `Loco.emit` method on the back-end and `subscribe` function on the front-end.

 ```ruby
 # app/controllers/user/rooms_controller.rb